Priyanka Chopra CONCERNED About Air Pollution In Delhi; Has This To Say!

 Masking Emotions In Delhi

-Last year, Farhan Akhtar had also shared of himself and Priyanka in which they were seen preparing for their shot wearing masks, while filming 'The Sky Is Pink'.
+Last year, Farhan Akhtar had also shared of picture of himself and Priyanka in which they were seen preparing for their shot wearing masks while filming 'The Sky Is Pink'.
 He wrote, "Masking our emotions in the Delhi air. @priyankachopra your pose is just #bts #prescenereading #theskyispink (sic)."

-Priyanka Chopra and Rajkummar Rao will be seen sharing screen space for the first time in Netflix film, 'The White Tiger', which is based on Arvind Adiga's book by the same name.
+Priyanka Chopra and Rajkummar Rao will be seen sharing screen space for the first time in Netflix film, 'The White Tiger', which is based on Arvind Adiga's book of the same name.
 Helmed by Ramin Bahrani, the film follows the extraordinary journey of a self-made man from being a tea-shop worker in a village to a successful entrepreneur in a big city.

 Priyanka Is Excited To Be A Part Of This Project